Center for START Services National Team

 Top Signature Strengths: Appreciation of Beauty and Excellence, Kindness

 Lindsay Allsop Communications Coordinator

 Lindsay joined the Center for START Services at the IOD in September, 2016.
-As communications coordinator, Lindsay develops and implements the Center’s communication strategies.
-Prior to joining the IOD, Lindsay worked for Wayfair.com in Boston during its start-up years as CSN Stores in various capacities including Marketing Manager, Category Manager, and Product Development Manager.
+As communications coordinator, Lindsay develops and implements the Center’s communication and marketing strategies.
+Prior to joining the IOD, Lindsay worked for Wayfair.com in Boston during its start-up years as CSN Stores in the customer service, marketing, and IT departments.

 Anne Marie Ashford